OpenEstate/OpenEstate-IO/OpenImmo/README.md

 ===================================

-*OpenEstate-IO-OpenImmo* is a Java library to read and write real estate data in the *OpenImmo* format (version 1.2.7 down to 1.1), that is used by a variety of real estate software in Germany.
+*OpenEstate-IO-OpenImmo* is a Java library to read and write real estate data in the *OpenImmo* format (version 1.2.7b down to 1.1), that is used by a variety of real estate software in Germany, Austria and Switzerland.

 Features
 --------

--   read XML data according to the specifications of *OpenImmo* 1.2.7 down to 1.1
+-   read XML data according to the specifications of *OpenImmo* 1.2.7b down to 1.1
     (see [`OpenImmoReadingExample.java`](https://github.com/OpenEstate/OpenEstate-IO/blob/develop/Examples/src/main/java/org/openestate/io/examples/OpenImmoReadingExample.java))
--   write XML data according to the specifications of *OpenImmo* 1.2.7 down to 1.1
+-   write XML data according to the specifications of *OpenImmo* 1.2.7b down to 1.1
     (see [`OpenImmoWritingExample.java`](https://github.com/OpenEstate/OpenEstate-IO/blob/develop/Examples/src/main/java/org/openestate/io/examples/OpenImmoWritingExample.java))